derekhatfield/Mock-Money-Transfer-App/README.md

 This project was our second capstone project for Tech Elevator.
 This project was worked on alongside a partner.

+NOTE: This project is not entirely finished!
+I want to continue working on the additional optional use cases on my own now that the project timeframe is over.

 # Module 2 Capstone - TEnmo